mbucc/clean-architecture-with-java-9/README.md

 To run, type `make; ./start.sh`.

-The goal was to build a pure Java server that will
+The goals were to
-* operate in an environment with only 250 MB of RAM, and
+* build a pure Java server that will work with only 250 MB of RAM, and
-* see how much work it is to wire together independent component.
+* see how much work it is to go all in on using clean architecture components.

 This repo is purposfully over-engineered---no YAGNI here.
 I implemented every boundary I could see: